Correlation Between Jahwa Electron and Raphas

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Jahwa Electron are ranked lower than 6 (%) of all global equities and portfolios over the last 90 days.
-Despite somewhat weak basic indicators, Jahwa Electron sustained solid returns over the last few months and may actually be approaching a breakup point.
+Compared to the overall equity markets, risk-adjusted returns on investments in Jahwa Electron are ranked lower than 2 (%) of all global equities and portfolios over the last 90 days.
+Despite somewhat weak basic indicators, Jahwa Electron may actually be approaching a critical reversion point that can send shares even higher in April 2025.

 Raphas